 Hey HP, we know you're new to the Android game, so here's a tip: if you've got a hot new piece of hardware, the absolute worst time to announce it is a few hours before Google I/O. That said, the new SlateBook x2 might garner some interest thanks to its internals alone - it's one of the first devices after NVIDIA's own Shield to use the Tegra 4 SoC.
 Throw in a 10.1-inch 1920x1200 screen and a very familiar-looking keyboard dock, and you've got the makings of a serious competitor.
+Well, you might, if it weren't for the high price tag and cheap-looking build.
 Read More

 As the weekend begins, you know deep down inside what's missing in your life.
 Happiness, love, and security?
 Nah, if that's what you were about to say, that's dead wrong.
 What you need is a big honkin' phone in your pocket running on Big Red's 4G LTE network.
 Oh, and it can't just be big – it needs to have a full HD screen too.
 The Droid DNA certainly fits the description, and it just so happens it can be yours for the low price of $19.99 (some restrictions apply, phone will not love you back).

 The Droid DNA is a bridge between the 2012 and 2013 smartphone worlds.
 Read More